rackerlabs/docs-style-guide/style-guide/terminology/general-term-guidelines/avoid-obscure-words.rst

      - according to, by way of

-       **Note**: The use of *per* to mean *for each* is acceptable and is preferable to using a slash mark.
+       **Note**: The use of *per* to mean *for each* is acceptable and is preferable to using a slash.
    * - via
      - through
    * - vs.